SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise5.md

 In order to populate http_request_1min we’re going to periodically run an **INSERT INTO SELECT ON CONFLICT DO UPDATE**.
 The **ON CONFLICT DO UPDATE** handles the late data use case i.e if your data arrives late to the database and there is already a row/aggregate for that minute then instead of inserting a new row, it would update that row  by taking into account the aggregates from late rows.

-The above is possible because the tables are co-located.
+The above is very efficient because the tables are co-located.
 The following function wraps the rollup query up for convenience.

 1.Open a **New Query** and paste the following to create the rollup_http_request function.